NoisyLeon/surfpy/README.md

 Feng, L., Liu, C. and Ritzwoller, M.H., 2020.
 Azimuthal anisotropy of the crust and uppermost mantle beneath Alaska.
 Journal of Geophysical Research: Solid Earth, 125(12), p.e2020JB020076.

 Feng, L., 2021.
 High‐resolution crustal and uppermost mantle structure beneath central Mongolia from Rayleigh waves and receiver functions.
 Journal of Geophysical Research: Solid Earth, 126(4), p.e2020JB021161.

+Feng, L. and Díaz, J., 2022.
+Azimuthal anisotropy of the westernmost Mediterranean: New constraints on lithospheric deformation and geodynamical evolution.
+Earth and Planetary Science Letters, 593, p.117689.